squaresLab/MultiEdit_Experiments/DependencyAnalyzer/README.md

 line to dependent lines.
 Use `-Oe` to output a boolean answer on whether there exists any dependencies between the lines specified with `-lines`.
 If both options are selected, then `-Oe` output will print before `-Om` output.

+You don't need to worry about `-lib` unless if you're running the analysis in ways other than using the JAR (e.g: if you're writing test cases).

 Output formatting (`-Oe`):